 SA Objective Decision-Making Criteria Indicators 3.
-To promote sustainable modes of transport, reduce the need to trave and improve choice and Will the plan/proposal reduce overall transport distances for waste?
-Number of permitted sites that use alternative means of transport other than road. use of more sustainable transport modes.
-Will it reduce waste-related car and lorry traffic and increase sustainable transport use?
-Amount of waste transported by rail/water.
-Will it reduce/increase road congestion?
-Waste exported, imported and dealt with within Plan area.
-Percentage of waste transported by road, rail and water Tonne miles of waste that are transported by road, rail and water To conserve and enhance the historic environmen heritage assets and their settings. adverse impact upon heritage Number of designated heritage assets (including conservation areas, listed buildings, SAMs and registered parks and gardens) adversely affected by waste development.
-5. To maintain and enhance the quality and character of North London's townscapes and landscapes.
-Number of permitted sites judged to have an adverse impact on local landscape character/conservation areas.
-Will it have an adverse affect on the openness of the Green Belt?
-Number of permitted sites resulting in the redevelopment of a vacant or derelict site.
-Will it affect areas of public open space?
-Will it lead to Area of Green Belt lost to waste development. landscape/townscape improvements?
-Area of open space lost to waste development.
+To promote sustainable Will the plan/proposal reduce Number of permitted sites that modes of transport, overall transport distances for use alternative means of reduce the need to travel waste? transport other than road. and improve choice and use of more sustainable Will it reduce waste-related car Amount of waste transported by transport modes. and lorry traffic and increase rail/water. sustainable transport use?
+Waste exported, imported and Will it reduce/increase road dealt with within Plan area. congestion?
+Percentage of waste transported by road, rail and water Tonne miles of waste that are transported by road, rail and water 4.
+To conserve and enhance Will the plan/proposal have an Number of designated heritage the historic environment, adverse impact upon heritage assets (including conservation heritage assets and their assets and/or their setting? areas, listed buildings, SAMs and settings. registered parks and gardens) adversely affected by waste development.
+5. To maintain and enhance Will the plan/proposal have an Number of permitted sites the quality and character adverse impact on local Judged to have an adverse of North London's landscape character or on Impact on local landscape townscapes and townscapes? character/conservation areas. lanuscapes.
+Will it have an adverse affect on Number of permitted sites the energies of the Green Polt? resulting in the redevelopment the openness of the Green Bert! of a vacant or derelict site Will it affect areas of public open of a vacant of defence site. snare?
+Area of Green Belt lost to waste space development.
+Will it lead to dereiopmenti landscape/townscape Area of open space lost to waste improvements? development.
 Will it result in development that is sympathetic to its surroundings?
-6. To maintain, protect and enhance biodiversity, protected species, habitats, geodiversity ar features of geological interest. adverse impact upon protected sites or species?
-Number, total area and condition of internationally and nationally designated sites (SSSIs, SPAs, SACs, Ramsar) and those of local importance (SINCs, LNRs).
-Will it lead to the loss of, or impact on the integrity of, BAP habitats or species?
-Area of new habitat created through waste planning applications/restoration
+6. To maintain, protect and Will the plan/proposal have an Number, total area and enhance biodiversity, adverse impact upon protected condition of internationally and protected species, sites or species? nationally designated sites habitats, geodiversity and (SSSIs, SPAs, SACs, Ramsar) and features of geological Will it restore or create new those of local importance (SINCs, interest. habitat?
+LNRs).
+Will it lead to the loss of, or Area of new habitat created impact on the integrity of, BAP through waste planning habitats or species? applications/restoration